 - The number of organisations in-scope to report varies by period. - Not all organisations in-scope to report to the collection do so.
 This varies by period. - Data are excluded if data quality issues have not been resolved by the close of the submission period.
-This varies by period. - Changes were made to the electronic data extraction method for most organisations in June 2017 that resulted in a break in series. - Unlike in previous periods, reporting for the June 2020, December 2020 and June 2021 periods was voluntary. - Changes to some indicators were made in June 2018, December 2020 and June 2021.
+This varies by period. - Changes were made to the electronic data extraction method for most organisations in June 2017 that resulted in a break in series. - Unlike in other periods, reporting for the June 2020, December 2020 and June 2021 periods was voluntary. - Changes to some indicators were made in June 2018, December 2020, June 2021, December 2021 and June 2022.